Chewie/Conf-Vim/vim.markdown

 * `:s/<regexp>/<replacement>/[options]`
 * The / separator is arbitrary, you can choose something else
 * The g option allows multiple substitutions on a given line
-* As a global command, it works on ranges (eg :%s for the whole file)
+* As every Ex command, it works on ranges (eg :%s for the whole file)

 ## Macros